Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: More Details on the TV-TBIP Model

-Based on the estimated variational parameters, the model parameters are then obtained as the posterior means induced by the estimated $\bm{\phi}_t$ values.
+Based on the estimated variational parameters, point estimates of the model parameters and latent variables are obtained using the posterior means induced by the estimated $\bm{\phi}^t$ values.
 The maximization of the ELBO is performed using a general purpose optimizer, where initial values need to be provided.
-Suitable initial values improve the solution obtained as well as the convergence behavior of the optimizer.
 More details are given in \citet{Vafa_etal_2020}.